 Halkidiki, Greece, is the most popular beach and resort area in Northern Greece.
 With silky white sands and jewel-toned waters, Halkidiki’s beaches are as lovely as those of the Greek Islands.
 Also sometimes called Chalkidiki, this is a large and complex region with a lot to offer.
 Here is a travel guide to help you find the ideal Halkidiki experience for you, including where to stay, and interesting and unexpected things to do.

-The landscape is lush, with thick pine forests edging the pristine beaches.
-It’s also varied, with beautiful mountainous regions, and cliff-top villages with views.
+The landscape of Halkidiki is lush, with thick pine forests edging the pristine beaches.
+It’s also varied.
+Besides the world-famous beaches, there are beautiful mountainous regions, and cliff-top villages with views.

 Three of us from Travel Bloggers Greece were on a recent trip to Halkidiki with Pass Partout, exploring the urban centers of Northern Greece, where we also discovered the Pella Region and Edessa.
 On our trip to Halkidiki, we found that this famous destination offers much more than beaches.
 Moreover, Halkidki is an inviting destination in any season.